 The goal of the Torrance Unified School District Teacher Induction Program is to grow the teachers of today to inspire all students to become 21st-century leaders of tomorrow.
 To ensure that students reach their highest potential, the program commits to supporting teachers to become lifelong, reflective learners.

-The TUSD Induction program is a two-year, job-embedded program with a focus on mentoring and supporting teachers in their first years of teaching.
+The TUSD Induction program is a two-year, individualized, job-embedded program with a focus on mentoring and supporting teachers in their first years of teaching.
 TUSD is an equal opportunity employer that makes all personnel decisions without unlawful discrimination.
 These include decisions regarding the admission, retention, or graduation of students, and decisions regarding the employment, retention, or promotion of employees.
-Within 30 days of enrollment into the program, participating teachers will be paired with a mentor according to the credential(s), grade level and/or subject area, as appropriate to their employment.
+Within 30 days of enrollment into the program, candidates will be paired with a mentor according to the credential(s), grade level and/or subject area, as appropriate to their employment.
 Together, the participating teacher and their mentor will collaboratively create an Individual Learning Plan (ILP) within the first 60 days of enrollment into the Induction program.
-This working plan will serve as an inquiry road map for the goals participating teachers will focus on over the course of the next two years.
-The ILP is designed and implemented solely for the professional growth and development of the participating teacher and not for evaluation for employment purposes.
+This working plan will serve as an inquiry road map for the goals candidates will focus on over the course of the next two years.
+The ILP is designed and implemented solely for the professional growth and development of the candidate and not for evaluation for employment purposes.